The Doctor and his latest companion. No, we're not talking about the mop, we mean the fez!

 The Doctor: I wear a fez now.
 Fezzes are cool.

-- Screw The Rules I Am Desperate: Ordinarily the Doctor cannot go backwards in his own time-line.
+- Screw the Rules, I'm Doing What's Right: Ordinarily the Doctor cannot go backwards in his own time-line.
 Word of God states that the Doctor's willingness to break his normal rules is due to the very serious nature of the situation.
 Or for cheap tricks.
-It's also justified—as the Doctor himself puts it, the laws of the universe aren't worth much a damn when the universe is now just one planet and an eternally exploding police box.
+It's also justified — as the Doctor himself puts it, the laws of the universe aren't worth much a damn when the universe is now just one planet and an eternally exploding police box.

 - Secret Test of Character: The Doctor baiting Auton!Rory in the beginning of the episode.